Yasir2521/Car-Rental-System/README.md

 - Python 3.8 or newer
 - Django 3.1 or later
-- Other dependencies listed in `requirements.txt`
+- Other dependencies such as pip and VS Code

 ### Installation